Shin Splints or Medial Tibial Stress Syndrome

 - Anti-inflammatory Medication

-- Stretching & strengthening excercises
+- Stretching & strengthening exercises

 - Use a neoprene sleeve (FS06 Compression Sleeve) to support and warm your leg.

 - Dry Needling

 - Rare cases need surgery, such as if you have a stress fracture causing your shin splints.

 It is important to assess the biomechanics of the lower limb and foot to determine any factors that may predispose you to poor shock absorption or musculature imbalance.

 An in-depth analysis is required to assess foot motion with respect to the lower limb, along with assessing a range of motion to determine any muscle tightness.
 The biomechanical observations can give clues to whether any of the muscles are being overworked or fatigued.

 To help you out we’ve created a GAP-FREE* LOWER LIMB ASSESSMENT!